balanced-dev/yuzu-docs/docs/delivery/umbraco/grid.md

 ## Grid manipulation

-Occasionally we have found we need an extra level of control changing how a setting or config item are applied to a cell or row in the grid.
+Occasionally we have found that we need an extra level of control in changing how a setting or config item are applied to a cell or row in the grid.
 Below are a few examples of how we can use Yuzu to make these changes using the IAutomaticGridConfig interface.

 ```c#
 public class BackgroundRowImageGridConfig : IAutomaticGridConfig